 Israeli media continue to “chronicle” the discovery of a “Russian submarine” a few nautical miles from Tel Aviv.
-Recall that the discovery of “a Russian submarine about three months ago by an Israeli missile corvette” was reported on the eve by the Ynet publication (VO reported this in one of yesterday’s news).
+Recall that the discovery of “a Russian submarine about three months ago by an Israeli missile corvette” was reported on the eve by Ynet (“VO” reported this in one of yesterday’s News).

 On its pages it was stated that the Russian Navy submarine "entered deep into the territorial waters of Israel" - at a distance of about 15 km from the Israeli coast in the area of the Tel Aviv Gush-Dan agglomeration.